 Ebook editions are available from selected online vendors

 View table of contents and excerpt

-"Jean de Saintré is an important late medieval text that not only contributes to our understanding of the development of the modern novel, it also offers important information about material culture, conventional gender roles, and social hierarchies in noble court culture.
+"Jean de Saintré is an important late medieval text that contributes to our understanding of the development of the modern novel, and offers important information about material culture, conventional gender roles, and social hierarchies in noble court culture.
 In addition to all that, it's really fun to read and now newly accessible in a fluent and colloquial English translation by Krueger and Taylor."—Peggy McCracken, University of Michigan

 Roberta L. Krueger is Burgess Professor of French at Hamilton College and editor of The Cambridge Companion to Medieval Romance.